All Episodes

 Remember the recess appointments?

-That was back in 2012, when he declared that the Senate to be in recess, even though they weren't in recess and unable to act on his nominations to the National Labor Relations Board.
+That was back in 2012 when he declared that the Senate to be in recess, even though they weren't in recess, and unable to act on his nomination to the National Labor Relations Board.

-So what we're seeing unfold is a system of government, the founder's design working as it's supposed to.
+So what we're seeing unfold is a system of government, the founders designed working as it's supposed to.

 In this case, the Supreme Court, not for the first time, restrained and pulled back the unconstitutional acts of an American president who himself acknowledged what he was doing was illegal and unconstitutional.

-So you got a president that, in spite of what his own teachings tell him repeatedly, pushes the limits of power, and the Supreme Court slaps him right down on his knuckles, saying, Nope, no, you don't.
+So you've got a president that, in spite of what his own teachings tell him, repeatedly pushes the limits of power, and the Supreme Court slaps him right down on his knuckles saying, nope, no, you don't.

 Sorry.